maheshwarimrinal/SlidingSegmentView/README.md

 ## Step 4:

-Add function `selectIndex(sender: UISegmentedControl)`so that we can identify when segment is changed
+Add function `selectIndex(sender: UISegmentedControl)`so that we can identify when segment is changed and change view as per that

 ```
 @objc func selectIndex(sender: UISegmentedControl){